 The beauty standards and criteria aren’t all that different from your typical beauty pageant, except in the nomadic Wodaabe tribe of Niger, it’s the girls who get to judge the boys.

-If you think women are high maintenance, meet the tribesmen who spend an obscene amount of time, energy and money to get ready…
+That old cliché that only women are high maintenance?
+Well, meet the tribesmen who spend an incredible amount of time, energy, and money to get ready…

 When they’re finally ready, the “pageant” can begin and the men, ancient warriors by tradition, begin parading, dancing and singing in the desert sun to impress tribeswomen– who also happen to be the contest’s judges.